 The Minimal Upper Body Workout Plan

-This is an adaptation of Pavel Tsatsouline’s Fighter Pullup Program.
-This is the most simplest routine that I have found to be very effective!
-The structure is very light and perfect for doing it at home if you would like to rest for long periods while you do other things.
-But the most important point is that it’s extremely effective at increasing your strength and muscle mass in a very flexible manner!
+This program is inspired by and an adaptation of Pavel Tsatsouline’s Fighter Pullup Program.
+This is the simplest routine that I have found to be extremely effective at strengthening the upper body consistently with minimal time!
+The structure is also perfect for doing it at home, especially if you work from home and would like to do your sets sprinkled throughout the day because you could rest for however long you want in between sets.
+But the most important point is that it’s extremely effective at increasing your strength in a very straight-forward and simple manner!

-I recommend you start with just one pulling exercise (such as pullups).
+I recommend you start with just one pulling exercise (such as rows or pullups).
 Then, if you are liking the program and are getting in the groove of things, add a pushing exercise.
-The reason I suggest you prioritize pulling work, such as pullups, is because it’s the most effective way to strengthen our upper back at home without weights, which helps us maintain proper posture and maintains good shoulder health because it counters the excessive sitting in our modern culture.
+The reason I suggest you prioritize pulling work, such as pullups, is because it strengthens our upper back which are the muscles that help us maintain proper posture and good shoulder health because it counters the excessive sitting in our modern culture.

-- If you’re unsure what to do, perfect your Pullups.ย If pullups are impossible, do Negative Pullups or Rows.
+- If pullups are impossible, do Negative Pullups to unlock them or choose Rows.

-- If you want to build straight arm strength, I recommend Front Lever Pulls.
+- If you want to build straight arm pulling strength, I recommend Front Lever Pulls or Negatives in a shape that you could do 3-reps of to start (Tuck, Advanced Tuck, Single Leg Tuck, etc.)

 - Pushup Progressions